ipsilon-project/ipsilon/README.md

 - An unprivileged user to run the Ipsilon code (defaults to 'ipsilon')

 Currently there are only two available authentication modules, GSSAPI and PAM.
-The Kerberos module uses mod_auth_gssapi (which it will configure for you at install time), the Pam module simply uses the PAM stack with a default service name set to 'ipsilon'.
+The Kerberos module uses `mod_auth_gssapi` (which it will configure for you at install time), the Pam module simply uses the PAM stack with a default service name set to `ipsilon`.

-NOTE: The PAM module is invoked as an unprivileged user so if you are using the pam_unix plugin to authenticate users you'll find out that authentication does not work properly.
-Please use a different PAM module, like pam_sss, pam_ldap, etc..
+**NOTE** The PAM module is invoked as an unprivileged user so if you are using the pam_unix plugin to authenticate users you'll find out that authentication does not work properly.
+Please use a different PAM module, like `pam_sss`, `pam_ldap`, etc..

 Before you run the install script make sure to create an administrative user that can be authenticated either via PAM or GSSAPI.
-The default name the installation script expects is 'admin' but that can be changed with the command line option named --admin-user
+The default name the installation script expects is `admin` but that can be changed with the command line option named `--admin-user`

-The hostname used is the system host name, if you can't set the system hostname to a fully qualified name, used the --hostname option to pass the desired fully qualified name for the IdP.
+The hostname used is the system host name, if you can't set the system hostname to a fully qualified name, used the `--hostname` option to pass the desired fully qualified name for the IdP.
 It is important to use the correct name as this name is referenced and resolved by remote clients.

-Other options are available by running ipsilon-server-install --help
+Other options are available by running `ipsilon-server-install --help`

 To install a server that allow both GSSAPI (Kerberos) and PAM authentication
 use:

     $ ipsilon-server-install --gssapi=yes --pam=yes

-This command will generate a default instance called 'idp' (you can change the default name using the --instance switch).
+This command will generate a default instance called `idp` (you can change the default name using the `--instance` switch).
 Multiple instance can be installed in parallel, each wit a different name.

 Instances are configured to be available at https://hostname/instance